 Create an account to join an ASA community.
 Only current ASA members may contribute to the community blogs.
 Registration is not required to submit display or text ads or news and events or to view many pages.
 We will refuse posts that are not of professional interest to ASA members.Click here for membership FAQ's

-The American Studies Association invites members to advertise possible sessions for the 2013 annual meeting to be held November 21-24: at the Hilton Washington, Washington, DC.
-Interested members are invited to examine these abstracts and contact the authors to construct session proposals for the 2013 Annual Meeting.
+The American Studies Association invites members to advertise possible sessions for the 2014 annual meeting to be held November 6-9: at the Westin Bonaventure, Los Angeles, CA. Interested members are invited to examine these abstracts and contact the authors to construct session proposals for the 2014 Annual Meeting.

 These proposed abstracts are an excellent way for both established scholars working in new fields and graduate students seeking panel members to find and network with interested colleagues.